Arya-NK/Arya-NK.github.io/_posts/2020-08-25-aws-cloudformation.md

 ### Conditions

-A condition control whether certain resources are created or whether certain resource properties are assigned a value during stack creation or update.
+The `Conditions` section controls whether certain resources are created or whether certain resource properties are assigned a value during stack creation or update.
 For instance, we can include a condition with resources or outputs so that the resources/output will get created only if the condition is true.
 Similarly, you can associate the condition with a property so that AWS CloudFormation only sets the property to a specific value if the condition is true.
 If the condition is false, AWS CloudFormation sets the property to a different value that you specify.
 To define conditions, we can use various types of intrinsic functions such as `Fn::And`, `Fn::Equals`, `Fn::If`, `Fn::Not`,`Fn::Or`, etc.

 So far, we understood certain sections of a CloudFormation template.
 Now, let’s look at an example to understand how these sections work together.
-In the following example, we use AWSTemplateFormatVersion, Mappings, Parameters, Conditions, and Resources sections.
-We define a parameter named “EnvType” that represents the environment which only allows the values: prod and test.
-We also describe a mapping named “RegionMap” to map the AWS region to AMI.
-Following that, we state our condition called “CreateProdResources”.
-This condition uses the intrinsic function equals to check if the selected EnvType parameter value is prod or not.
+In the following example, we use `AWSTemplateFormatVersion`, `Mappings`, `Parameters`, `Conditions`, and `Resources` sections.
+We define a parameter named `EnvType` that represents the environment which only allows the values: <code class="code-values">prod</code> and <code class="code-values">test</code>.
+We also describe a mapping named `RegionMap` to map the AWS region to AMI.
+Following that, we state our condition called `CreateProdResources`.
+This condition uses the intrinsic function equals to check if the selected `EnvType` parameter value is <code class="code-values">prod</code> or not.

 In the resources section, we define an EC2 instance, a volume, and a volume attachment.
-We can see the condition “CreateProdResources” are applied to both Volume and Volume attachment so that those resources will only get created in the prod environment.
+We can see the condition `CreateProdResources` are applied to both Volume and Volume attachment so that those resources will only get created in the prod environment.

 {% highlight yaml %}AWSTemplateFormatVersion: "2010-09-09"
 Mappings: